stac-extensions/card4l/sar/README.md

   or whether an EPSG code would fullfil the requirement already.
 - 2.2: `raster:bands[*].values` is not standardized yet in STAC, this could change to `file:values` or something different with a similar structure in the future.
-- 4.4: In the CARD4L metadata specification the Gridding Convenvtion details seem to be required although not required in the textual specification.
-  We assume it is not required.